edibblepdx/booklist/README.md

   > G. Lafferiere and Nguyen Mau Nam were two of my professors whom I deeply respect.
 - __The Book of Shaders__; _Patricio Gonzalez Vivo, Jen Lowe_
   > This book is incomplete.
+- __HTML and CSS__; _Jon Duckett_
+  > MDN Web Docs tends to be a better reference, but this book can provide helpful visuals, although a bit dated.

 ## Partially Read
 - :star: __The Rust Programming Language__; _Steve Klabnik, Carol Nichols, Chris Krycho, with contributions from the Rust Community_